 My name is Brian M. Woody, founder of Woody Calculus and a university mathematics professor with over 25 years of experience teaching mathematics at the university level.
-I have helped thousands of students master difficult subjects such as Calculus, Differential Equations, Linear Algebra, Abstract Algebra, and Real Analysis, and have maintained 5-star reviews on Google and a 5.0 rating on RateMyProfessors.
+I have helped thousands of students master difficult subjects such as Calculus, Differential Equations, Linear Algebra, Abstract Algebra, and Real Analysis.
+I have maintained ★★★★★ 5-star reviews on Google along with a 5.0 rating on RateMyProfessors.

-Through decades of teaching, I developed a structured system focused on pattern recognition, clean problem setup, and repeatable exam strategies.
+Through decades of teaching, I developed a structured system focused on pattern recognition, clean problem setup, formula fluency, and repeatable exam strategies.
+Students train by rewriting perfect solutions and saying each step out loud until the correct procedures become automatic.

-Today that system is available online through the Woody Calculus Mastery Lab.
+Today that system is available online through the Woody Calculus Mastery Lab, a private learning platform used by university students nationwide.

-Students from The University of Michigan frequently use Woody Calculus for help with the following courses.
+Students from the University of Michigan frequently use Woody Calculus for help with the following courses.

-Calculus I — MATH 115
+University of Michigan Calculus I Help — Math 115

 • Limits and continuity

-• Derivatives
+• Derivatives and differentiation rules

 • Applications of derivatives

-• Optimization
+• Optimization problems

 • Related rates

-The Woody Calculus method focuses on clear conceptual understanding and repeatable problem-solving systems.
+The Woody Calculus method focuses on Calculus I help, clear conceptual understanding, clean notation, and repeatable problem-solving systems.

-Calculus II — MATH 116
+University of Michigan Calculus II Tutor — Math 116

 • Improper integrals

-• Infinite series
+• Power series

 • Taylor series

-• Partial derivatives
+• Partial differentiation

 • Multiple integrals